Tell Congress to Pass the Captive Primate Safety Act

 Chimpanzees and other large primates are also incredibly dangerous animals to keep as pets.
 Once fully grown, they are extremely strong, and the stress of being kept as pets can cause them to lash out, endangering the lives of humans in their vicinity.
 In the past 30 years, there have been at least 300 cases of people being injured by non-human primates kept in private captivity.

 Thankfully, members of the United States Congress are working on legislation to crack down on the abusive primate pet trade.
-The Captive Primate Safety Act (S.4206 / H.R.8164) would stop the private possession of these animals by prohibiting private ownership and interstate or foreign commerce of non-human primates.
+The Captive Primate Safety Act would stop the private possession of these animals by prohibiting private ownership and interstate or foreign commerce of non-human primates.
 The Act defines ‘prohibited primate species’ as any live species of non-human primate, including species of chimpanzee, galago, gibbon, gorilla, lemur, loris, monkey, orangutan, tarsier, or any hybrid of such species.

 Take Action